jaxl/JAXL/README.md

 ----------
 Library src folder contains following sub-folders:

 * `/examples`       a bunch of working examples
 * `/xmpp`           contains generic xmpp rfc implementation
 * `/xep`            contains various xmpp xep implementation
 * `/core`           contains generic networking and event components
 * `/tests`          test suite
 * `/jaxl.php`       main file

-With v3.x, every thing has been mapped into an object:
+In v3.x, everything that you will interact with will be an object:

 Core Classes: